Mourne Mountains: Wind farm proposal

 In 2015, German-owned company ABO Wind applied to build a wind farm at Gruggandoo in the western Mourne Mountains.
 Its first two applications were turned down, and its revised application is to build eight turbines standing 142 m high, along with a network of access tracks, substations and a control building.
 The turbines would be among the tallest structures in Ireland.
 The company claims they could power 37% of homes in the district.
 There is opposition, as the wind farm would be in an Area of Outstanding Natural Beauty and would impact wildlife and habitats.
 Local protest group, Mourne AONB Against Windfarms, warn it would open the door for further wind farms to be built in the Mournes and other protected areas.
 Planning officers for Newry, Mourne and Down District Council deem the wind farm "unacceptable" and recommended the council reject it.
 In 2020, councillors instead voted to ask for a public inquiry.

 Popular culture

+In the medieval Irish poem Buile Shuibhne, the titular Suibhne spends some time in the mountains to escape society during his madness caused Saint Rónán's curse.
+This poem was translated in 1983 by Seamus Heaney.

 The mountains are immortalised in a song written by Percy French in 1896, "The Mountains of Mourne".
 The song has been recorded by many artists, including Don McLean, and was quoted in Irish group Thin Lizzy's 1979 song "Roisin Dubh (Black Rose): A Rock Legend".

 "The Mountains of Mourne" are also mentioned in John Lennon's song "The Luck of the Irish" on the album Some Time in New York City.

 The scenery of the Mourne Mountains have also provided the backdrop for a number of productions, most famously HBO's Game of Thrones.

 Many local painters have depicted the mountains, including the same Percy French, who immortalized them in song.

 The Mourne Mountains also influenced C. S. Lewis to create the mythical world featured in his The Chronicles of Narnia series.